uni-bremen-agst/VISSOFT2022/README.md

 # VISSOFT2022
-Material and data of the experiment described in our VISSOFT 2022 publication "Visualizing Code Smells: Tables or Code Cities?
+This repository contains material and data of the experiment described in our (Falko Galperin, Rainer Koschke, Marcel Steinbeck) VISSOFT 2022 publication "Visualizing Code Smells: Tables or Code Cities?
 A Controlled Experiment".

 ## Included files
 - **[`_Vissoft2022CodeSmellsCodeCities.pdf`](_Vissoft2022CodeSmellsCodeCities.pdf)**: The paper submitted to Vissoft 2022.